sharpist/Practical_works/Data Collector/Data Collector/README.md

 ## Data Collector

-* ñollects data from the web
+* collects data from the web
 * regular expressions for targeting
 * sequential navigation through pages is applied
 * with additional walking in targeted links pages